ScottLogic/blog/_posts/2024-04-12-measuring-android-energy-use.md

 From investigation we determined there was many ways to measure energy use, generally split into three different methodologies.

 ### Hardware Based
-Power meters / monitoring hardware can provide energy vales based on how much power the phone is drawing when fully charged to perform a particular process.
+Power meters / monitoring hardware can provide energy values based on how much power the phone is drawing when fully charged to perform a particular process.
 This is the preferred method of several companies that perform energy evaluations of applications, but consumer-grade power monitors also claim to have an accuracy of +-2%.

 ### Model Based
 This methodology takes indicative energy usage values for a given component and calculates the power used based on modelled data.
-For example, “Processor x running at frequency x for z amount of time uses this amount of energy.”
+For example, “Processor x running at frequency y for z amount of time uses this amount of energy.”
 These calculations are then repeated for each piece of equipment concerned and totalled up to an estimate.
 These methods do not typically give accurate numerical values, but are used to work out relative consumption.
-The Android Studio profiler seem to be based on this method.
+The Android Studio profiler seems to be based on this method.

 ### Software / API Based
 These solutions consist of software that aims to estimate energy consumption based on data from API calls and calculations based on data gathered by the device.
 Within this category there are solutions which need to be connected to an external device using the ADB (Android Debug Bridge) and others which can run natively on the device.